 Aging and driving–The aging adult and the privilege of driving

-For your safety and that of others, we need to take responsibility and not take the privilege of driving for granted.
-With that responsibility we will need to be honest with ourselves as well as others and pay special attention to your limitations
+For your safety and that of others, we need to take responsibility.
+We cannot take the privilege of driving for granted.
+With that responsibility we will need to be honest with ourselves.
+We must be honest with as others and pay special attention to your limitations

 Over time our joints may get stiff and our muscles weaken.
 It can become more difficult to turn your head.
 Stiff shoulders and bad knees can affect how we drive.
 A few seconds of slower reaction time can make a difference in safety.